RohanAlexander/telling_stories_with_data/_book/42-causality_from_obs.md

 </table>

 We are interested in what happened from 1967 onward, especially in terms of advertising revenue, and whether that was different for national, compared with local newspapers (Figure \@ref(fig:frenchnewspapersrevenue)).
+We use `scales` to adjust the y axis [@scales].

 ```r